 Besides, humidity chambers serve as testing chambers for zoological and botanical investigations.

-Functionalities of Humidity chamber
+Functionalities of the Humidity chamber

 The humidity chamber uses many methods to generate and control humidity and they include